The Status of Accounts Receivable Management AR in Europe

 - The impact of the Covid 19 Pandemic on European growth.
 Across Europe, GDP growth in 2021 is expected to regain about 60% of the GDP decline in 2020, with the exception of the UK, whose growth will recover only about one-third of the 2020 decline.

 - Government supported cash flows in 2020 are moving to payback in 2021.

 - Continued low interest rates.
 The payback for investing in liquidating AR for companies with adequate cash is low.
 However, for companies with inadequate cash resources, converting AR to cash is critically important.

 - Traditional Cross-border culture, language and credit term levels.

 - Government mandated payment terms and e-invoicing for Suppliers, concentrated in Business to Government (B2G) commerce.

 PSD2 regulation governing electronic payments

-So, how can these challenges be met and overcome?
+So, how can these challenges AR in Europe be met and overcome?

 The fundamentals of excellent AR management will, as always, provide much of what will be required to meet the AR challenges of 2021.
 In addition, it will require an understanding the local issues, influences, and regulations affecting AR performance in the local economy.